 Process colors are known as CMYK colors or 4C (four-color).
 Spot colors are usually defined by the Pantone library, or Pantone Matching System (yes, that’s PMS for short).
 RGB colors are used for on-screen viewing and stand for Red Green Blue.

 Process colors are the four printing colors used in the majority of full-color pieces.
-The inks used in four-color printing are cyan, magenta, yellow, and black, or CMYK. (“K” is used for “black” to avoid the confusion that “B” represents “blue”).
+The inks used in four-color printing are cyan, magenta, yellow, and black, or CMYK. (“K” is used for “black” to avoid the confusion that “B” could represent “blue”).